RCrobotcat/Ruby-s-Adventure-Unity-Demo/README.md

 # Ruby-s-Adventure-Unity-
-This is the demo of learning unity engine.
+This is the experimental game demo of learning unity engine.